2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Plus getting a lot of homebuyer credits.

-Is my favorite way to buy a home without having to come up with a lot of money.
+Is my favorite way to buy a home without having to come up with a lot of my own money.

-(my free cheat sheet to get homebuyer credits)
+(my free cheat sheet to get a lot of homebuyer credits)

 Step 3: The Loan Pre-Approval